Writer. Filmmaker. Runner. Naturalist.

 Feature Script | 119 pages

-A grieving Gulf War veteran teams up with an idealistic Native American high schooler to take down an old-growth logging operation in Idaho.
+An Idaho town is split apart when a grieving Gulf War veteran teams up with an idealistic Nez Perce high schooler to take down an old-growth logging operation.

 Far West